ory/sdk/clients/client/dart/doc/IdentityApi.md

 final api = OryClient().getIdentityApi();
-final String id = id_example; // String | ID must be set to the ID of identity you want to get final BuiltList<String> includeCredential = ; // BuiltList<String> | Include Credentials in Response  Currently, only `oidc` is supported.
-This will return the initial OAuth 2.0 Access, Refresh and (optionally) OpenID Connect ID Token.
+final String id = id_example; // String | ID must be set to the ID of identity you want to get final BuiltList<String> includeCredential = ; // BuiltList<String> | Include Credentials in Response  Include any credential, for example `password` or `oidc`, in the response.
+When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token and the OpenID Connect ID Token if available.

 try {
     final response = api.getIdentity(id, includeCredential);